Jared-Mac/KAB-ML/README.md

 ## General Information
+- Our Machine Learning algorithm is able to receive Google Street images, and return the processed results, from a user with a TCP connection through Socket Programming in the Python language.

 - Provide general information about your project here.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?